microsoft/TinyBlazorAdmin/deployment.md

 ## Create Invite to add users to the Admin role

-Users need to be part of the of the role **admin** (all lower case).
+Users need to be part of the of the role **admin** (all lowercase).
 To add them you need to use the *Role management* interface from in the Azure portal.

 From the [portal](https://portal.azure.com/), open your static web app and select the *Role management* from the left options list.
-From there click the Invive button make sure you type **admin** all lower case without extra spaces in the Role field.
+From there click the Invive button make sure you type **admin** all lowercase without extra spaces in the Role field.

 ![Create invire][create_invire]